Learning Objectives

 Major College Resources and How To Use Them

-College resources to help you reach your educational and career goals are plentiful on most campuses.
+Resources to help you reach your educational and career goals are available on most college campuses.
 Here are several campus resources to know about and find early in your college career.
 You may not need them right away; some you may not need at all.
-But you will at least find several to be vital.
-Be familiar with your options.
+However, you will likely find several to be vital to your success.
+Become familiar with your options.
 Know where to find the services.
-Have contact information.
-Be prepared to visit for help.
+Find the appropriate contact information and be prepared to access these resources for help.

 Read this excerpt from college counselor Patricia Munsch, as she emphasizes the importance of seeking out advisors, faculty, and others to create your own “team” of support.